aChrisYouKnow/Sats-Worthy-Songs/Tutorials/Podcast-Guru.md

-# Not Finished Yet.
-Saving work in progress

-How to listen to Sats Worhy Songs with Podcast Guru
+# How to listen to Sats Worhy Songs with Podcast Guru

 1. Download Podcaast Guru for either iOS or Android here: https://podcastguru.io